-(k) Preparation of List, Schedules, or Statements on Default of Debtor as required by this rule, the court may order the trustee, a petitioning creditor, committee, or other party to prepare and file any of these papers within a time fixed by the court.
+(k) Preparation of List, Schedules, or Statements on Default of Debtor

+If a list, schedule, or statement, other than a statement of intention, is not prepared and filed as required by this rule, the court may order the trustee, a petitioning creditor, committee, or other party to prepare and file any of these papers within a time fixed by the court.
 The court may approve reimbursement of the cost incurred in complying with such an order as an administrative expense.